STEVE INSKEEP, Host:

 CORNISH: For instance, when the stimulus passed, Tennessee Republican Lamar Alexander spoke out against the bill on the Senate floor.

-Senator LAMAR ALEXANDER (Republican, Tennessee): It is not temporary.
+LAMAR ALEXANDER: It is not temporary.
 It is not targeted.
 It is not primarily creating jobs.
 It is not stimulus bill.
 It is mostly a spending bill.